Our wine expert reveals the fourth on his list of the World’s Best 12 Fine Wine Estates with Chablis’ star producer.

 The wines from Raveneau are cheap, provided you’re able to buy them directly from the estate.
 For everyone else, the wine merchants and restaurants make a fortune selling them in the secondary market, as collectors are willing to pay Puligny-Montrachet Grands Crus prices to secure their top wines.

-Jean-Marie Raveneau owns 7 hectares of vines, including the Grands Crus of Blanchot, Valmur and the famed Les Clos, as well as four Premiers Crus of Montée de Tonnerres, Les Vaillons, Butteaux and Chapelot.
+Jean-Marie Raveneau owns 10 hectares of vines, including the Grands Crus of Blanchot, Valmur and the famed Les Clos, as well as four Premiers Crus of Montée de Tonnerres, Les Vaillons, Butteaux, Monts Mains and Chapelot.
 Jean-Marie is known for harvesting the grapes early to preserve acidity.
-Made in miniscule quantities, the grapes are fermented in stainless steel vats and then aged in older neutral wooden barrels for 18 months.
+Made in miniscule quantities, the grapes are fermented in vats and aged one year in barrels.

 They are renowned for a style that expresses purity, silky smooth texture, fresh acidity, stoney minerality and honeyed fruit.
 Once you have tried Raveneau, it’s normally fairly easy to pick them out in a blind tasting compared with their peers.
 The DNA of the winemaking style shines through.